 Reading @ Carbeile

 Click on the books to see how we answer the very important questions about reading at Carbeile.
+And then read on below to see how important Reading is at Carbeile.

 How well do we prioritise reading across Carbeile?